 An estimated 80,000 people brave rain in capital Seoul to protest against the policies of President Park Geun-hye.

-Tens of thousands of South Koreans have taken to the streets of the capital Seoul, calling for President Park Geun-hye to step down over a political scandal that has gripped the nation.
+Thousands of South Koreans have taken to the streets of the capital, Seoul, calling for President Park Geun-hye to step down over a leaked documents scandal.

 The Saturday evening protest came after Park ordered 10 of her senior secretaries to resign over the scandal, which is likely to deepen the president’s lame-duck status ahead of next year’s election.

 The increasingly unpopular president has been accused of letting her old friend, the daughter of a religious cult leader, interfere in important state affairs.

 Holding candles and signs reading “Who’s the real president?” and “Park Geun-hye step down”, the protesters marched through downtown Seoul after holding a candlelight vigil near City Hall.